fabacab/tumblr-crosspostr/readme.txt

 6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.7.6 =

+* Video posts got better:
+    * Vimeo embeds are now crossposted, too.
+    * YouTube's "privacy-enhanced" (`nocookie`) mode is now supported, so help protect your readers' privacy by embedding privacy-enhanced YouTube videos on your blog.
+[Quoth Teh Googlez](https://support.google.com/youtube/answer/171780?expand=PrivacyEnhancedMode#privacy): "Enabling this option means that YouTube won't store information about visitors on your web page unless they play the video." ([Learn more about why this matters](http://maymay.net/blog/2014/03/01/advertisements-are-malware/).)
+* Feature: WordPress post slugs become Tumblr custom post slugs (for Tumblr blogs with that feature enabled).
+* Developer: Replace [PEAR's `HTTP_OAuth`](https://pear.php.net/package/HTTP_OAuth) with [Manuel Lemos's `oauth_client_class`](https://freecode.com/projects/php-oauth-api).
+This is a major under-the-hood update that makes it easier for Tumblr Crosspostr's codebase to be reused with other [OAuth](http://oauth.net/) Web services.
+It also happens to reduce the plugin's total disk space used by about half. :)
+* Bugfix: Ampersands (`&`) in crossposted tags now display correctly on Tumblr.

 = Version 0.7.5 =